PJChamley/Demo_Site/README.md

 Run:
 ```
+git submodule add https://github.com/PJChamley/Demo_Common SubModules/Demo_Common
 git submodule add https://github.com/PJChamley/Demo_Service1 SubModules/Demo_Service1
 git submodule add https://github.com/PJChamley/Demo_Service2 SubModules/Demo_Service2
 ```

-This is the result I had running the above command:
+This is the result I had when adding the Sercice1 & Service2 repos as sub modules.

 ![image.png](/.readmemd/git.submodules/add.submodule.command.result.png)

 By default, submodules will add the subproject into a directory named the same as the repository, in this case "Demo_Common".
 But as you can see we have told the submodules to be create under a folder structure this should keep multiple submodles in the same location and thing should be a bit cleaner.

-If you run 'git status' at this point, you�ll notice a few things.
+If you run 'git status' at this point, you'll notice a few things.
 ```
 git status
 ```